 5. Enforcement

-Violations of this AUP may result in one or more of the following actions, at Company's sole discretion: (a) warnings or notices to the User; (b) throttling or rate-limiting of Services access; (c) temporary suspension of all or part of the Services; or (d) termination of the User's Account and access to the Services.
-The foregoing remedies are in addition to any other remedies available under the Governing Terms or in law or equity, and Company is not required to follow any particular sequence of actions before exercising any available remedy.
-Company reserves the right, but is not obligated, to monitor usage patterns, content, and to investigate any potential misuse.
-Company may report any activity that appears to violate law or regulation to appropriate authorities without further notice to the User.
-In cases of willful or deliberate circumvention of security controls, Fair Use Limits, or other technical measures, Company reserves the right to recover from the User any incremental costs incurred by Company as a direct result of such conduct, including but not limited to excess third-party model provider fees, infrastructure costs, and investigation expenses.
+Violations of this AUP may result in one or more of the following actions, at Our sole discretion: (a) warnings or notices to the User; (b) throttling, rate-limiting, or feature restrictions; (c) temporary suspension of all or part of the Services; or (d) termination of the User's Account and access to the Services.
+These remedies are in addition to any other remedies available under the Governing Terms or at law or equity, and We are not required to follow any particular sequence before exercising any available remedy.
+We reserve the right, but are not obligated, to monitor usage patterns and investigate potential misuse.
+We may report activity that appears to violate applicable law or regulation to appropriate authorities.
+In cases of willful or deliberate circumvention of security controls, Usage Limits, or other technical measures, We reserve the right to recover from the User incremental costs incurred as a direct result of such conduct, including excess third-party model provider fees, infrastructure costs, and investigation expenses.

 6. Contact and Reporting

-To report suspected violations of this AUP or to seek clarification regarding its terms, please contact Company at support@zencoder.ai.
-Company will review and investigate all reported violations, taking any actions deemed appropriate under this AUP and the Governing Terms.
+To report suspected violations of this AUP or to seek clarification, please contact Us at support@zencoder.ai.
+We will review and investigate all reported violations and take actions it deems appropriate under this AUP and the Governing Terms.